maierlekt/parser-for-azubi/README.md

 # DESCRIPTION

-Parses data from the website https://www.azubiyo.de and saves it in JSON format.
+Parses data from the websites and saves it in JSON format.
-The project includes a CLI interface und caching..
+The project includes a CLI interface und caching.

-ATTENTION: This code is intended for educational purposes and non-commercial use only.
+ATTENTION: This code is intended for educational purposes and non-commercial use only!
+The author is not responsible for any commercial use.